 - Place on cookie sheet or cutting board to set.
 Don’t leave the bombs in the mold too long or they will be harder to remove.
 We learned this the hard way.
 If you remove them too soon and they crumble, simply place them back in the mold and give them more time to set.
 We determined that 3 hours of curing time is about right.

 The process of making these rose petal bath bombs was incredibly simple and rather fun.
 Again, a really good project to do with kids or young teens.
 And the results of course, are equally as enjoyable.

-If you’re not the DIY type or pressed for time, but love a good bath bomb, we reccomend only using those bath bombs with natural ingredients, like these.
+If you’re not the DIY type or pressed for time, but love a good bath bomb, we recommend only using bath bombs with natural ingredients, like these.
 Etsy is also a great place for sourcing handmade, non-toxic bath bombs.

 Have you ever made your own homemade bath bombs?
-We love the combination of rose and vanilla, but what are your favourite essential oil combos?
+We love the combination of rose and vanilla, but what are your favourite essential oil blends for bath bombs?
 Let us know in the comments below!